Maratanaveen9/Maratanaveen9/README.md

 - 👋 Hi, I’m @Maratanaveen9
-- 👀 I’m interested in AIML
+- 👀 I’m interested in
-- 🌱 I’m currently learning B.TECH
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach my goal
+- 📫 How to reach my

 <!---
 Maratanaveen9/Maratanaveen9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.